-Pipes and couplings will be made of HDPE (High Density Polyethylene Pipes).
+Pipes and couplings will be made of HDPE (High-Density Polyethylene Pipes).
 They comply with HDPE pipe and fittings Standard Specification ASTM D 3350 and EN 12201, BS 12201.

-They are defined by their external nominal diameter (ED) in millimetres and by their maximal pressure in service (PN) expressed in bars: PN 10,16 and 25.
+They are defined by their external nominal diameter (ED) in millimeters and by their maximal pressure in service (PN) expressed in bars: PN 10,16 and 25.

-They are made for adhesive bonding for interlocking diameters inferior to 63 mm (ED < 63) and for elastomeric seals coupling for interlocking diameters superior or equal to 63 mm (ED $\ge$ 63).
+They are made for adhesive bonding for interlocking diameters inferior to 63 mm (ED < 63) and for elastomeric seal coupling for interlocking diameters superior or equal to 63 mm (ED >= 63).

 Seals and dope necessary for the assembly are part of the supplies.
 They will be delivered according to the quantities foreseen by the provider (evidence) and increased by 20%.

 The measurement unit is the meter of pipe, measured in effective length (without the jointing part).

-incastrement unit is the meter of pipe, measured in encentive length (without the jointing part).